PlayFab Consumption: Best Practices

 For other games in which you need to support the integrity of competition or protect the overall player experience, stronger security is more important.
 Depending on your specific requirements, certain approaches can reduce the frequency of data reads and writes in those situations.

-If your game is not real-time, one approach that we recommend is to aggregate information about the player's game over some period of time–often a "round" of the game, taking several minutes–and then send that data to a script that determines whether it is valid.
+If your game isn't real-time, one approach that we recommend is to aggregate information about the player's game over some period of time–often a "round" of the game, taking several minutes–and then send that data to a script that determines whether it's valid.
 The key elements to evaluate can be game-dependent, but some examples of common concepts to consider are:

 How long has it been since the last session report, and how long does the client say that it played in the latest one?